axtk/react-store/README.md

 ## Single-store setup

 The store can be set up explicitly with the `<StoreProvider>` component.
+It can be useful if it is necessary to add initial values to the store.
+In the following example, the store constructor receives the initial state.

 ```jsx
 import ReactDOM from 'react-dom';